mangalam-research/salve/README.rst

     $ make

-This will create a ``build`` subdirectory in which the JavaScript necessary to validate XML files against a prepared RNG schema.
+This will create a ``build`` subdirectory in which the JavaScript necessary to validate XML files against a prepared Relax NG schema.
 (See below for how preparation happens.)
 You could copy what is in ``build`` to a server to serve these files to a client that would then perform validation.
 Future releases will include automatic support for